Baking: Commercial baking

 Baking eventually developed into a commercial industry using automated machinery which enabled more goods to be produced for widespread distribution.
 In the United States, the baking industry "was built on marketing methods used during feudal times and production techniques developed by the Romans."
 Some makers of snacks such as potato chips or crisps have produced baked versions of their snack products as an alternative to the usual cooking method of deep frying in an attempt to reduce their calorie or fat content.
 Baking has opened up doors to businesses such as cake shops and factories where the baking process is done with larger amounts in large, open furnaces.
+Researchers are also developing and evaluating new techniques and approaches to help the industry with quality control.

-The aroma and texture of baked goods as they come out of the oven are strongly appealing but is a quality that is quickly lost.
+The aroma and texture of baked goods as they come out of the oven are strongly appealing, but is a quality that is quickly lost.
 Since the flavour and appeal largely depend on freshness, commercial producers have to compensate by using food additives as well as imaginative labeling.
 As more and more baked goods are purchased from commercial suppliers, producers try to capture that original appeal by adding the label "home-baked."
 Such attempts seek to make an emotional link to the remembered freshness of baked goods as well as to attach positive associations the purchaser has with the idea of "home" to the bought product.
 Freshness is such an important quality that restaurants, although they are commercial (and not domestic) preparers of food, bake their own products.
 For example, scones at The Ritz London Hotel "are not baked until early afternoon on the day they are to be served, to make sure they are as fresh as possible."